monarchstudioagency/nuxt-tailwind-components/README.md

 > **DEVELOPMENT ON GOING : DON'T USE**

-Use beautiful [Tailwind CSS](https://tailwindcss.com/) components with your Nuxt project.
+Use beautiful [Tailwind CSS](https://tailwindcss.com/) components inspired by [Tailwind UI](https://tailwindui.com/) with your Nuxt project.
 (Nuxt 2 & Nuxt 3 compatible).

 ## Tailwind install